-As our most visible feature, the face is probably the most important part of our body that we should take extra special care of.
+As our most visible feature, the face is probably the most critical part of our body that we should take extra special care of.
 People who grew up with acne know how painful it can be, both physically and psychologically, to undergo facial defects for years at a time.
 These remedies may be a way to help you physically.
 And as a result, it will have a positive psychological impact on you.

 Sebaceous Hyperplasia Overview